Nigeria stands as Africa’s largest economy and one of the continent’s most dynamic investment destinations.

 Nigeria stands as Africa’s largest economy and one of the continent’s most dynamic investment destinations.
 Strong population growth, rapid urbanisation, and recent structural reforms have positioned its real estate sector for significant long-term potential.

-Lagos, Abuja, and Port Harcourt lead demand, while cities like Ibadan, Kano, and Calabar are attracting attention from developers and institutional investors alike.
+Lagos, Abuja, and Port Harcourt remain the primary demand centres, while Ibadan, Kano, and Calabar are drawing increasing interest from developers and institutional investors.